a-richter/a-richter.github.io/index.md

 ## Research Interest

-Academically, my interests cover applied empirical labor economics and public health, but I am pretty much interested in everything that uses data either in fun, insightful or helpful ways.
+Academically, my interests cover applied empirical labor economics and public health, but I am pretty much interested in anything that uses data either in fun, insightful or helpful ways.

 My own research revolves - broadly speaking - around intergenerational mobility and the inheritance of disadvantage.
 I am particularly interested in the underlying causal mechanisms driving intergenerational associations, and at the moment I focus much on the role of prenatal health.